cosmic-reionization/pyC2Ray/README.md

 </div>

 # pyc2ray: A flexible and GPU-accelerated radiative transfer framework
 `pyc2ray` is the updated version of [C2Ray](https://github.com/garrelt/C2-Ray3Dm/tree/factorization) [(G. Mellema, I.T.
 Illiev, A. Alvarez and P.R.
 Shapiro)](https://ui.adsabs.harvard.edu/link_gateway/2006NewA...11..374M/doi:10.48550/arXiv.astro-ph/0508416), an astrophysical radiative transfer code widely used to simulate the Epoch of Reionization (EoR). `pyc2ray` features a new raytracing method developed for GPUs, named <b>A</b>ccelerated <b>S</b>hort-characteristics <b>O</b>cthaedral <b>RA</b>ytracing (<b>ASORA</b>). `pyc2ray` has a modern python interface that allows easy and customizable use of the code without compromising computational efficiency.
-A full description of the update and new ray-tracing method can be found online: [arXiv:2311.01492](https://arxiv.org/abs/2311.01492).
+A full description of the update and new ray-tracing method can be found at [Hirling, Bianco, Giri, Iliev, Mellema & Kneib (2024)](https://arxiv.org/abs/2311.01492).

 The core features of `C2Ray`, written in Fortran90, are wrapped using `f2py` as a python extension module, while the new raytracing library, _ASORA_, is implemented in C++ using CUDA.
 Both are native python C-extensions and can be directly accessed from any python script.